CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 1. They are immutable
 2. The ``RETURNS`` statement returns a trigger type
-3. Don't take input arguments
+3. They don't take any input argument

 The trigger functions can be defines in two setps: